misterunknown/ifm/README.md

 The configuration array is located at the top of the script, so you can customize it as you like.
 The directives in the array are commented and named laconically.
 If you have questions anyway [write me an email](mailto:marco@misterunknown.de).

 ## security information
-The IFM was developed with the assumption that the highest level of operation is the scripts own location.
-So it is neither possible to nagivate nor to use any API function above the script root.
+The IFM was developed with the assumption that the highest level of operation is the scripts base location.
+So it is neither possible to nagivate nor to use any API function in a level above the script root.

-The configuration is convenant for the client part (JavaScript: ifm.config) as well as for the API part (PHP: $config).

-IT IS HIGHLY RECOMMENDED TO RESTRICT ACCESS TO THE SCRIPT E.G. USING THE APACHE AUTHENTICATION.
+IT IS HIGHLY RECOMMENDED TO RESTRICT ACCESS TO THE SCRIPT E.G. USING THE APACHE BASIC AUTHENTICATION.

 ## references
 I used some nice free icons in my script which I want to mention here: